JoshDavid/EasyGUI/README.md

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
 - Size is a 2 item numeric vector of the Y and X values, respectively, that the form should be displayed at.
 Note that Coord is set to 'Prop' by default, but this could of course be changed by specifying so in p.
 - FormObj is an HtmlFormBuilder object.
 If you created a form from the GUI then there will be in object in your GUI namespace called 'FormObj'.
 You can simply pass this as an argument, or any valid HtmlFormBuilder object.
+- R is the result.
+R is an array whose length is equal to the number of groups in your form.
+Every time a FormBuilder function is called, a new group is created.
+R is partitioned by unique group names.